 There are three circumstances under which courses can be waived: (1) the student presents evidence of professional experience in related subject matter; (2) the student passes a formal examination on the subject (with the approval of the course instructor); or (3) the student presents evidence of having passed relevant courses at the undergraduate or graduate level.
-Because waivers do not carry point or course credit, elective courses may be taken to fulfill the point requirements for the M. Arch. degree.
+Because waivers do not carry point or course credit, elective courses must be taken to fulfill the point requirements for the M. Arch. degree.
+(Students waived from Structures II, Structures III, Technology II, or Technology III must take a Technology/Structures course for each course waived.)